 The most successful people have an underlying motivation to their goals.
 They want to be successful but many of them have a “because” in there.
 Such as “I want to be successful because I want to be able to spend more time with my family.”

-Some people have an underlying motivation to be successful because they know what it’s like to struggle and they don’t want to live the rest of their life that way.
+Some people have an underlying motivation to be successful because they know what it’s like to struggle.
+They have decided that they don’t want to live the rest of their life that way.

-Name exactly what you want.
+Now it’s time to name exactly what you want.
 Your goals should be narrowed down to specifics.
-Break the issues down so that you can keep track of the goals in smaller, actionable steps.
+Break the specifics down further so that you can keep track of the main goal based on achieving smaller, actionable goals.
 It’s important that you have these goals outlined with a way to track them.

-In our earlier example, we broke down of an extra $40K a year down to $3333 a month, down to $833 a week, down to $119 a day.
-No matter whether your goal is to bring in more money, learn a new skill, or buy something specific, you can break down your goal in this same way.
+In our earlier example, we broke an extra $40K a year down to $3333 a month, down to $833 a week, down to $119 a day.
+It doesn’t matter whether your goal is to bring in more money, learn a new skill, or buy something specific.
+You can break down your goal in this same way.

 Look at how you can break down your overarching goal into monthly, weekly and daily tasks.
 This way, you can achieve success bit by bit, and see progress.
 Seeing progress is a great motivator to keep you pushing forward!

-If you know you want to make that $3,333 in a month, then this allows you to be able to break down when you know you have to have a product ready – or take a step to get something out that will work toward bringing in that money.
+If you know you want to make that $3,333 in a month, then you know you have to sell a product or service to bring that money in.
+At the very least, you can take a step to launch something out that will work toward bringing in that dollar amount.

 These goals should be ones that are within your reach.
 If one of your goals is to make a billion dollars this year, odds are really high that’s not an achievable goal.
-So don’t set yourself up to fail right out of the gate with a goal that you won’t be able to accomplish because it’s not realistic.
+That is, unless you made a hella lot of moolah last year LOL.
+So don’t set yourself up to fail right out of the gate with a goal that you won’t be able to accomplish, because it’s not realistic.
 Setting such an unrealistic goal will only serve to dampen your spirits and suck the energy right out of your can-do attitude.

 When you create your goals, make sure that your mindset is positive.
 Don’t set self-defeating goals.
-An example of this would be a positive goal of “increase mailing list by 25%” rather than the goal that has a negative spin such as “find a way to make up for subscribers who are unsubscribing.”
+An example of this would be a positive goal of “increase mailing list by 25%.”
+That sounds doable, right?
+This is more positive than a goal that has a negative spin such as “find a way to make up for subscribers who are unsubscribing.”
+That’s not a goal, that’s a complaint.
+Just sayin.